llmariner/llmariner/hack/llmo-demo/README.md

 # Hosting Configuration

-This directory contains the configurations and scripts for deploying LLM Operator and configure endpoint with https://api.demo.llmo.cloudnatix.com/v1.
+This directory contains the configurations and scripts for deploying LLMariner and configure endpoint with https://api.demo.llmo.cloudnatix.com/v1.